samuelgruetter/samuelgruetter.github.io/index.md

 ## Education

-- Since September 2017: Pursuing a PhD in Computer Science at MIT with [Prof. Adam Chlipala](http://adam.chlipala.net/)'s Programming Languages and Verification Group
+- September 2024: PhD in Computer Science at MIT with [Prof. Adam Chlipala](http://adam.chlipala.net/)'s Programming Languages and Verification Group
 - April 2017: MSc in Computer Science from [EPFL](www.epfl.ch) in Lausanne, Switzerland
 - July 2013: BSc in Computer Science from EPFL